Surprisingly, a sailboat is anchored when Aomi arrives. The narrow cove, Dorian Bay, lies along the coast of Wiencke Island at about 65 degrees south.

 As a white morning dawns over Dorian Bay, the overnight storm subsides, leaving small waves rippling across the water where two sailboats float.

-Several icebergs, driven by strong winds, lie stuck in the shallows at the mouth of the bay, arranged like a grand, magnificent exhibition.
+Several icebergs, driven by strong winds, are stuck in the shallows at the mouth of the bay, arranged like a magnificent exhibition.

-These distinctive features must tell us something about the origin of each iceberg: They begin as seawater, evaporate into the sky, fall as snow, solidify into ice, become glaciers, travel across the land, and eventually melt back into the sea—a journey that spans tens of thousands of years.
-In the grand history of Earth, their astonishingly long lives may repeat tens of thousands of times.
+These distinctive features should reveal the origin of each iceberg.
+They begin as seawater, evaporate into the sky, fall as snow, solidify into ice, become glaciers, travel across the land, and eventually melt back into the sea—a journey that spans tens of thousands of years.
+In the grand history of Earth, their astonishingly long lives may have repeated tens of thousands of times.

 As the wind calms further in the afternoon, I row my dinghy to shore, step onto a black, rocky beach scattered with whale bones, and walk onto the white expanse.